Automattic/wp-desktop/README.md

  - `git submodule init`
  - `git submodule update`
 1. Create a `calypso/config/secrets.json` file and fill it with [secrets](docs/secrets.md)
+1. `npm install` will download all the required packages
-1. `make run` to build and run the app
+1. `make build` to build and run the app
+1. Find the build apps in the `release` folder

 Need more detailed instructions?
 [We have them.](docs/install.md)